-- 1 tbsp olive oil
+- 1 tablespoon olive oil

-- 8 oz rotisserie or leftover cooked chicken, chopped
+- 8 oz rotisserie or leftover cooked chicken, , chopped

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/2 tsp pepper , divided
+- ½ teaspoon pepper, , divided

 - 4 oz slice fresh mushrooms

-- 3/4 tsp dried rosemary
+- ¾ teaspoon dried rosemary

-- 1/4 C dry white wine or chicken broth
+- ¼ C dry white wine or chicken broth

 - 1 (15 oz) can navy beans, rinsed, drained and divided

-- 1/2 C grated Parmesan cheese , divided
+- ½ C grated Parmesan cheese, , divided

-- 1/2 C soft breadcrumbs or fine dry breadcrumbs
+- ½ C soft breadcrumbs or fine dry breadcrumbs

 - 6 oz chicken broth

 - Add mushrooms and rosemary to the skillet, stir and saute for about 2 minutes (add another tsp. or so of olive oil if needed).
 Stir in white wine and cook on medium-low for about 5 minutes, until thickened.
-Remove from heat and add 1/2 can navy beans.
+Remove from heat and add ½ can navy beans.

-Spoon the bean mixture evenly into a glass loaf dish or 2 two-cup crocks.
+- Spoon the bean mixture evenly into a glass loaf dish or 2 two-cup crocks.
 Top evenly with chopped chicken.
-Sprinkle evenly with 1/4 cup Parmesan cheese, 1/4 cup breadcrumbs, and sprinkle with remaining 1/4 tsp. pepper.
+Sprinkle evenly with ¼ cup Parmesan cheese, ¼ cup breadcrumbs, and sprinkle with remaining ¼ tsp. pepper.
 Top evenly with remaining navy beans and drizzle the chicken broth over the entire dish.
-Sprinkle evenly with the remaining 1/4 cup of Parmesan cheese and 1/4 cup breadcrumbs.
+Sprinkle evenly with the remaining ¼ cup of Parmesan cheese and ¼ cup breadcrumbs.
 Dot the top of the casserole with butter.

-Bake, covered loosely with aluminum foil, for 30 minutes.
+- Bake, covered loosely with aluminum foil, for 30 minutes.
 Remove foil and bake 25 more minutes until golden brown.
 Remove from oven and let stand 10 minutes.